CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 In addition to such policies, there must be clear statements about which users may access which information, to whom it may be shared, and what action will be taken in the event of a breach of these guidelines.
 When a user leaves work, they should make sure that every piece of equipment (documents, media, etc.) is kept safe.
 All IT systems should be protected by passwords against unauthorized access.
 For unattended IT systems, the computer must be locked at least.

 The basic configuration of all IT systems should be as limited or as slim as possible.
-The default configuration of workstations should include only the services needed by all users in a group.
+The default configuration of workstations should include only the services required by all users in a group.
 Other programs or functions may only be installed or activated if the users have been instructed in their handling and sensitized to any safety problems.

 Each user code should be drawn up in cooperation with representatives of all groups involved, in particular staff representatives and data protection and information security officers should be involved in good time.
 When changing a user order, it must be ensured that those concerned are involved again in advance.
 The changed user regulations must be announced to all users.

-The job description must include all tasks and obligations relevant to information security.
+The task description must contain all tasks and obligations relevant to information security.
 This includes u. a. the commitment to in-house guidelines on information security.

 If IT, ICS or IoT systems or services are used in ways that conflict with the interests of the agency or the company, anyone who learns about them must notify their supervisors.